-(2) Includes 20,442 shares of common stock held directly, 6,182,974 shares of common stock, 187,500 shares of common stock issuable upon exercise of Series D Warrants exercisable within 60 days of January 15, 2020, 769,649 shares of common stock issuable upon exercise of Series F Warrants exercisable within 60 days of January 15, 2020 and 1,494,024 shares of common stock issuable upon exercise of Series G Warrants exercisable within 60 days of January 15, 2020 held by Panacea Venture Healthcare Fund I, L.P., or the Panacea Fund.
-Panacea Venture Healthcare Fund GP, is the general partner of the Panacea Fund, Panacea Venture Healthcare Fund GP Company, Ltd., or the Parent GP, is the general partner of the Immediate GP, and Panacea Venture Management Company Ltd., or the Management Company and together with the Panacea Fund, the Immediate GP and the Parent GP, the Panacea Entities, is the management company of the Immediate GP and together with Parent GP, and the Immediate GP and may be deemed to beneficial ownership over the shares of our common stock held by the Panacea Fund.
-Mr. Huang serves as a director of the Immediate GP and may be deemed to beneficially own the shares held by the Panacea Fund.
-Mr. Huang expressly disclaims beneficial ownership of the securities reported herein, except to the extent of his pecuniary interest therein, if any.
+(2) Includes 6,182,974 shares of common stock, 187,500 shares of common stock issuable upon exercise of Series D Warrants exercisable within 60 days of January 15, 2020, 769,649 shares of common stock issuable upon exercise of Series F Warrants exercisable within 60 days of January 15, 2020 and 1,494,024 shares of common stock issuable upon exercise of Series G Warrants exercisable within 60 days of January 15, 2020 held by Panacea Venture Healthcare Fund I, L.P., or the Panacea Fund.
+Panacea Venture Healthcare Fund GP Company, Ltd., or the Parent GP, is the general partner of the Immediate GP, and Panacea Venture Management Company and together with the Panacea Fund, the Immediate GP and the Parent GP, the Panacea Entities, is the management company of the Immediate GP and together with Parent GP, and the Immediate GP may be deemed to have beneficial ownership over the shares of our common stock held by the Panacea Fund.
+Mr. Huang serves as a director of the Panacea Fund and may be deemed to beneficially own the shares held by the Panacea Fund.
+Mr. Huang serves as a director of the securities reported herein, except to the extent of his pecuniary interest therein, if any.
 In addition, the Management Company holds 187,500 Series D Warrants to purchase 187,500 shares of our common stock exercisable within 60 days of January 15, 2020.
 The Panacea Entities may be deemed to constitute a "group" within the meaning of Section 13(d)(3) of the Exchange Act.
 Mr. Huang and Hai Mi serve as directors of the Parent GP and the Management Company have shared voting and investment power over the shares held by the Panacea Fund.
-The address of the Parent GP and the Management Company have shared voting and investment power over the shares held by the Panacea Fund.
-The address of the Panacea Fund, Immediate GP, Parent GP and the Management Company is #6 La
+The address of the Panacea Fund, Fund GP and Management Company have shared voting and investment power over the shares held by the Panacea Fund.
+The address of the Panacea Fund, Fund GP and the Management Company is #6 Lane 1350 Middle Fuxing Rd., Xuhui District, Shanghai, China 200319.